 “Can I buy you a plane ticket for Christmas?”

-Kate, the friend I do most of my travelling with, knew money was tight for me, but she was ready for our next trip.
-So I said yes.
+Kate, the friend with whom I do most of my travelling, was ready for our next trip and wanted to make it a surprise.

-She told me the dates and approximate times of the flights, prepared me for a lot of walking, and sent updates on the weather forecast.
+She sent the dates I’d need off work, told me to prepare for a lot of walking, and kept me updated on the weather forecast.
 Our destination remained unsaid.

 Our flight was early, around 7 a.m., so we spent the night before in an airport hotel.
 I woke up with no idea what country I’d be in that afternoon.